Anthares101/omega/README.md

 ## Installation

-Just execute `pip3 install omega_wp` and enjoy!
+Just execute `pip3 install omega-wp` and enjoy!
 Also, you can clone the repository and execute `pip3 install -r requirements.txt`.

 ## Testing